microsoft/MTC_IL_WORKSHOP_Big_data_analytics_and_visualization/DATA_ENG_IN_AZURE/Hands-on lab/Before the HOL - Big data analytics and visualization.md

 3. Select the **Review + create** button, then **Create**.
 The provisioning of your deployment resources will take approximately 5 minutes.

-### Task 3: Configure Databricks Access To Azure Data Lake Storage
+### Task 3: Configure Databricks Access To Azure Data Lake Storage (Optional)
+This option is for connecting to Azure Blob Storage or Azure Data Lake Storage with Databricks secret scope backed by Service Principal secret key in Azure Key Vault.

 1. [In Azure Active Directory create Service principal with a secret in Azure Key Vault](https://learn.microsoft.com/en-us/azure/purview/create-service-principal-azure)
    Put down the Azure Active directory *Tenant ID*, *Application ID*, *Secret Desciption* in Key Vault, we will need it later.